-The School District of Springfield R-12 prohibits discrimination on the basis of race, color, national origin, sex, age, disability or military status in its programs and activities as required by: Title IX of the Education Amendments of 1972, Title VI and Title VII of the Civil Rights Act of 1964, the Age Discrimination in Employment Act of 1975, 42 U.S.C.
+The School District of Springfield R-12 prohibits discrimination on the basis of race, color, national origin, sex, age, sexual orientation, gender identity, disability or military status in its programs and activities as required by: Title IX of the Education Amendments of 1972, Title VI and Title VII of the Civil Rights Act of 1964, the Age Discrimination in Employment Act of 1975, 42 U.S.C.
 Section 6101, the Americans with Disabilities Act, the Individuals with Disabilities Education Act, Section 504 of the Rehabilitation Act of 1973, the Uniformed Services Employment and Reemployment Rights Act and Missouri law.
-Inquiries regarding compliance with applicable civil rights statutes related to ethnicity, gender, or age discrimination may be directed to the Director of Human Resources at Springfield Public Schools, 1359 E. St. Louis Street, Springfield, MO 65802 or by telephone at 417-523-4647.
+Inquiries regarding compliance with applicable civil rights statutes related to ethnicity, gender, sexual orientation, gender identity, or age discrimination may be directed to the Director of Human Resources at Springfield Public Schools, 1359 E. St. Louis Street, Springfield, MO 65802 or by telephone at 417-523-4647.

-All inquiries regarding compliance with applicable statutes regarding Section 504 of the Rehabilitation Act, the Individuals with Disabilities Education Act, and the Americans with Disabilities Act may be directed to the 504 Compliance Coordinator at Springfield Public Schools, 1423 W. Atlantic St., Springfield, MO 65802 or by telephone at 417-523-7527.
+All inquiries regarding compliance with applicable statutes regarding Section 504 of the Rehabilitation Act, the Individuals with Disabilities Education Act, and the Americans with Disabilities Act may be directed to the Special Services Director at Springfield Public Schools, 1610 E. Sunshine St., Springfield, MO 65804 or by telephone at 417-523-7500.
 Interested persons, including those with impaired vision or hearing, can also obtain information as to the existence and location of services, activities and facilities that are accessible to and usable by disabled persons by calling the 504 Compliance Coordinator.